Hybrid discrete-continuous compilation of trapped-ion quantum circuits with deep reinforcement learning: Introduction

 We test the learning algorithm first on standard unitaries, such as Toffoli gates, and then consider the task of quantum process simulation.
 The latter can be conceived as an experimental black-box unitary approximation strategy that allows the agent to reconstruct an unknown unitary process by compiling a proper quantum circuit.

 Independently of our circuit compilation results, we propose a method to speed-up the simulation of quantum circuits based on an efficient representation of trapped-ion gates replacing standard matrix exponentiation.
-This method allows us to obtain analytic expressions for the ion-trap gates and their gradients and also to simulate the given gate set on other quantum computing platforms.
+This method allows us to obtain analytic expressions for the ion-trap gates and their gradients and also to simulate the given gate set on other quantum computing platforms, such as superconducting quantum circuits \cite{Kwon2021} or neutral atoms \cite{Saffman2016}.

 The paper is organized as follows: In Section~\ref{sec:gateset} we introduce the quantum circuit framework for trapped-ions.
 In Section~\ref{sec:dynamics} we present our method to compute fast analytic ion gates in simulation.
 In Section~\ref{sec:optim} we discuss continuous optimization methods and strategies to compute the gradients of the cost function both in simulation and on a real quantum device.
 In Section~\ref{sec:rl} we introduce PS and its extensions in the context of RL methods.
 In Section~\ref{sec:circ_comp} we introduce the problem of circuit synthesis and our hybrid RL-continuous optimization method.
 In Section~\ref{sec:results} we discuss the results of applying the proposed method to the compilation of (black-box) unitaries.